If you are looking for Frindle teaching ideas, this is the place to visit. You’ll find printables, lesson plans, and novel study samples.

-Frindle by Andrew Clements is the humorous story of a fifth grade boy.
+Frindle by Andrew Clements is the humorous story of a fifth-grade boy.
 Nick comes up with the idea to start calling an ink pen a frindle.
 His teacher, Mrs. Granger, makes a huge deal when Nick and his classmates use the word frindle in class.
 Large groups of students begin to stay after school to write punishment sentences.
-This causes the principal to pay a visit Nick’s home.
+This causes the principal to pay a visit to Nick’s home.
 Excitement over the word spreads all over town.
 Before long, Nick has created a tidal wave that seems to keep growing.
-This is a must read book for upper elementary students.
+This is a must-read book for upper elementary students.

 1 – Audio Version

 Jeannie from Storytime with Miss Jeannie has recorded the entire Frindle novel in three chapter segments.
 The quality of these videos is excellent.
 This link goes to all of Storytime with Miss Jeannie‘s Youtube channel.
 At her site, you will also find recordings of Charlotte’s Web, James and the Giant Peach, The Great Gilly Hopkins, Sideways Stories from Wayside School, The Wizard of Oz, Fantastic Mr. Fox, No Talking, Charlie and the Chocolate Factory, and The Witches.

 2 – Scholastic Lesson Plan

 This lesson plan provides instructions for how students can brainstorm to come up with a new word then create a dictionary entry for it including a pronunciation key, part of speech, word origin, and definition.